 We define work horizon (YTR) as the residual number of years before an individual achieves the statutory retirement age, and work horizon change (ΔYTR), as the change in this work horizon induced by pension system reforms.
 The latter is the treatment variable in our setting.

-Based on the MISSOC database, we use old age pension eligibility criteria in concerned countries, including age, gender, number of children (for the Czech Republic), sector of employment (for Italy), and years of contribution to social security to define cells and calculate statutory retirement age for each individual (see Appendix 2 for a detailed summary of rules), under the assumption of continuous employment in the future.
+Based on the MISSOC database, we use old age pension eligibility criteria in concerned countries, including age, gender, number of children (for the Czech Republic), sector of employment (for Italy) and years of contribution to social security to define cells, and calculate statutory retirement age for each individual (see Appendix 2 for a detailed summary of rules), under the assumption of continuous employment in the future.
 The average calculated statutory retirement age in our sample is 63.44 years, and the average residual work horizon is 6.60 years.

 The MISSOC database also allows us to identify pension system reforms introduced between 2011 and 2015 and calculate the induced changes in the work horizon.
 7 out of 12 countries tightened old age pension eligibility criteria, leading to an increase in residual work horizon of up to 5 years over the study period.
 In total, 42% of individuals in the sample experienced an increase in work horizon with an average of 0.7 years.